CSC207-UofT/course-project-26/phase2/design_document_phase2.md

 #### Profile system
 Users in our database system can now have access to their profile which includes their personal information as well as the login information.
-Users can now edit their first name, last name, and address as well.
+Also, users can now edit their first name, last name, and address.
 The information will be updated immediately.
-Also, if you don't want to be registered, you can still use our platform as a guest.
+Moreover, if you don't want to be registered, you can still access our platform as a guest.

 #### Database configuration (H2 Database)
 H2 database is an open-source database written in Java programming language which supports querying data in standard